devtron-labs/hacktoberfest2022/README.md

 ## :gift: Giveaways

-We have exciting gifts for our contributors during Hacktoberfest celebrating Opensource.
+We have exciting gifts for our contributors during Hacktoberfest celebrating Open source.
 Each of your additional accepted PR to anyone of our Repos would give you more exciting giveaways.

 | No of PR submissions  | Swag! |
 | ------------- | ------------- |